 The Fitness Savings Account requires that the customer average at least 12,500 steps per day in the previous month to earn the top APY (the Senior Savings Account requires only 10,000 steps per day for that APY).
 If you average fewer steps, the rate that you earn falls.
 The Fitness Savings Account currently has the following APY/step tiers:

 The Senior Fitness Savings Account is for those who are at least 65 years of age.
 This account has lower step requirements to qualify for the interest rates:

-I first reviewed FitnessBank in July when the rate had recently risen to 3.00% APY.
-Many details of FitnessBank and the savings account are described in that FitnessBank review.
-One change since July is in the ACH transfers.
-The default transfer limits have been reduced.
-Outgoing and incoming ACH transfers initiated while logged into FitnessBank now have a default maximum of $2,500 per day.
-The previous limit had been $15k.
-According to a CSR, they lowered this default limit for security reasons.
+As I mentioned in November, the ACH transfer limits that can be initiated from FitnessBank are small.
+Those small limits are still in effect.
+Outgoing and incoming ACH transfers initiated while logged into FitnessBank have a default maximum of $2,500 per every four business days.
 If customers need higher limits, they can request a limit of up to $15k.
 There’s no dollar limit when the ACH transfer is initiated from another bank.

 Qualifying for the High Rate

 The step requirements are waived for the first month.
 The initial APY will be 1.75% until the rate adjustment date following the first full month that the account has been opened.
 After that time, your interest rate will be determined based on your average number of steps for the previous month.